rwl/muntjac/widgetsets/README.md

 Muntjac Widgetsets
 ==================

-Compiles the default widgetset with eager loading by default.
+The default widgetset with eager loading is compiled by default.

     $ mvn gwt:compile